nikodemus/foolang/README.md

   messages to objects.

 - Smalltalkish development environment -- except code lives in files where it belongs, not in an image.
+Usable with your favorite editor, even if the best experience is in the "native" environment.

 - Supervised processes and isolated heaps for Erlang-style fault-tolerence.